keyuncheng/nexoedge/MetadataFormat.md

 #### renameMeta()

-* The flow of renameMeta() is very similar to Redis-based metastore; will update details after impl
+* The flow of renameMeta() is very similar to Redis-based metastore

 #### genFileKey()